DanasPirmasis/dotfiles/README.md

 ### Neovim

-- There is an issue where <leader>cf fails to format JSX correctly, but when fortmatting on save it succeeds.
+- There is an issue where <leader>cf fails to format JSX correctly, but when formatting on save it succeeds.
+- Get rid of conform and use something else for formatting